Honorable Kathleen M. McCarthy reveals the secret to tipping the scales in family law cases by including a Certified Divorce Financial Analyst.

 The Honorable Kathleen M. McCarthy has served in the Family Division of the Wayne County Circuit Court since her election to the bench in 2000.
 Prior to taking the bench, she was a partner in her own law firm specializing in family law and personal injury litigation.
 Judge McCarthy is an active member and a past-president of the Wayne County Family Bar Association and a past-president of the Dearborn Bar Association.
 She is the 2006 recipient of the “Judge of the Year Award,” presented by DADS of Michigan and MOMS for DADS for her commitment to ensuring that children have frequent access to both parents, and recipient of the 5th Annual “Guardian of Justice Award,” presented by ADC of Michigan.
 In addition, Judge McCarthy is an adjunct professor at the University of Detroit Mercy School of Law and has taught advanced courses for the Institute for Divorce Financial Analysts (IDFA) since 2002.

-Jessica Pierce, IDFA general manager, recently spoke with Judge McCarthy about how attorneys can achieve the best results in court by utilizing all available resources.
+Jessica Pierce, IDFA general manager, recently spoke with Judge McCarthy about how attorneys can tip the scales in their favor in courtroom battles by utilizing all available resources.
 Judge McCarthy offered her thoughts on the use of Certified Divorce Financial Analyst (CDFA) professionals, and the unique perspective they bring to each case.

 JP: When and how did you first become aware of Certified Divorce Financial Analysts?